-One key indicator that organizations are committing to quality as a strategic priority is the growing tendency to prioritize quality goals even if it might delay product delivery.
-We found that 68% of CXOs, Supply Chain/Quality Managers and IT Managers supporting quality say they have a high or very high probability of prioritizing quality goals despite potential product delays.
+One key indicator that organizations are committing to this initiative as a strategic priority is the growing tendency to prioritize quality goals even if it might delay product delivery.
+We found that 68% of CXOs, Supply Chain Quality Managers and IT Managers supporting this initiative say they have a high or very high probability of prioritizing these goals despite potential product delays.

-Even as the consensus shows in our sample that quality is emerging as a strategic priority, there remains a disconnect between the CXO and Quality/Supply Chain Management and IT Management levels in their perception of their organization’s quality performance today.
+Even as the consensus shows in our sample that this is emerging as a strategic priority, there remains a disconnect between the CXO and Supply Chain Quality Management and IT Management levels in their perception of their organization’s performance today.

-These discrepancies carry over into the segmented view of how quality is being prioritized.
-While most CXOs (43%) say they are very highly likely to prioritize quality even if it delays products, most Quality/Supply Chain Managers (38%) rate themselves a bit lower.
+These discrepancies carry over into the segmented view of how this is being prioritized.
+While most CXOs (43%) say they are very highly likely to prioritize quality even if it delays products, most Supply Chain Managers (38%) rate themselves a bit lower.

 What does all of this mean for the state of quality management?
 Even though more organizations are committing to quality and investment more heavily in both programs and people, there is still room for improvement in the next three to five years.

-What we found is that organizations are taking a variety of steps to improve quality.
+What we found is that organizations are taking a variety of steps toward improvement.
 However, none of them are being taken on a wide scale.
-For now, a few of the approaches to quality improvement include:
+For now, a few of the approaches toward improvement include: